 Top 10 free alternatives to Netflix

-Crackle is positively ancient, having roots in Grouper of 2006.
+Crackle is as old as streaming dirt, having roots in Grouper of 2006.
 Partially owned by Sony Pictures Television, it offers a selection of movies and series from Sony subsidiaries and friends, as well as a smattering of original content.
-Binge watchers will have additional motivation with Crackle, as the content lineup changes monthly.
+Binge watchers will have additional motivation with Crackle as the content lineup changes monthly.

 - Some cool exclusives as well as old favorites